 However, there are a number of AI-fueled cyber security solutions out there, and it has definitely become a buzzword in cyber.
 These GRC automation tools still tend to require human oversight and intervention.
 They do not achieve pure automation.
 In this industry, automation tends to encompass employees and security leaders getting texts or emails when controls need to be addressed or updated, but what if there were more powerful options that allowed for an automated system that could identify how threats endanger your current tech stack?

-At an operational level, advanced automation addresses risk and the plague of technical debt that business leaders and IT face.
-Automation allows executives to allocate resources in a way that will yield the greatest return on information security investment and gives them the opportunity to augment as many processes and systems as possible to increase resilience, efficiency, and agility.
+At an operational level, advanced automation and controls address risk and the plague of technical debt that business leaders and IT face.
+Automation allows executives to allocate resources in a way that will yield the greatest return on information security investment and gives them the opportunity to augment as many processes and complete as much systems integration as possible to increase resilience, efficiency, and agility.
 Doing away with siloed data and technical debt that cripples monitoring strategy allows security teams to increase their maturity and allocate resources to automation options that give a significant return on investment and to calculate the return.

 How advanced automation can break the shackles of legacy systems